calyxium-lang/book/src/ch01-alternative-installation.md

 ## Building it yourself

+This method may not always result in a successful install as the version of Calyxium on Github may have some compatibility issues; especially if you use the dev branch.
+It is recommend that you stay on the the main branch which has less updates but should remain compatible for all devices.
+Of course, because you are using a more up to date version of Calyxium that has not been publicly released yet there may be new breaking changes that have not yet been documented in the books.
+With that out of the way, lets start with cloning the repository:

 ### Cloning the repository

 The first thing you want to do to build calyxium yourself is to clone the [repository](https://github.com/calyxium-lang/calyxium)